 The VSA serves sheriffs and deputies throughout Virginia

 The Virginia Sheriffs’ Association (VSA) gives a voice to Virginia sheriffs and deputies.
 Working on many levels and in cooperation with the various segments of the criminal justice system and state government, VSA guarantees unfailing representation for sheriffs and deputies throughout the Commonwealth of Virginia.
-VSA represents 95% of the 123 sheriff’s offices in Virginia with over 8,300 sheriff, deputy and sheriff’s office staff members with law enforcement, jails, court services and civil process responsibilities.
+VSA represents 95% of the 123 sheriff’s offices in Virginia with more than 9,200 sheriff, deputy and sheriff’s office staff members with law enforcement, jails, court services and civil process responsibilities.

 - VSA represents sheriffs and deputies on criminal justice issues, on a state level, before boards, commissions and the legislative bodies of Virginia.